-- Complete the Online Ticket Sales form and submit to Student Activities no less than five business days before the first day of ticket sales.
+- Complete the Online Ticket Sales form no less than five business days before the first day of ticket sales.
 Images and event descriptions indicated on the form must also be submitted to email@example.com by this deadline.
 Failure to follow deadlines may result in a $50 fine.

 - Tickets will go on sale at the date and time requested.

-- Revenue from ticket sales will be deposited into the student organization’s account within approximately 10 business days of the event.
+- Revenue from ticket sales will be deposited into the student organization’s account within approximately 10 business days after the event.

 For events taking place in the Metcalf Ballroom, tickets may be purchased in person the evening of the event at Activities Information on the second floor of the GSU.
 Credit cards will be accepted, but not cash.

-Groups may request a Cash Collection bag if they wish to sell tickets at the door.
+Groups may pick up a Cash Collection Bag at SABO if they wish to sell tickets at the door.
 General admission tickets will be provided and groups may sell up to the venue capacity.
 The Eventbrite system is currently unavailable for door sales at venues other than the Metcalf Ballroom.